Hardcode84/1/docs/design/session_recap.md

 - `read`, `ls`, `recall` = observational.
 - `action_weight = 1 + alpha * consequential_tool_count`.

+## Why not store recaps in semantic memory

+Recaps are kept as workspace files, not saved into semantic memory.
+Reasons:

+- **Specificity**.
+Recaps are broad summaries with many semantic neighbors.
+They'd score low on the specificity metric and risk being rejected by `save_memory` or diluting recall results.
+- **Merge pollution**.
+The `save_memory` merge loop could blend procedural state ("I was editing chunker.py") with declarative knowledge about chunker.py's architecture.
+Those are different kinds of knowledge.
+- **Staleness**.
+Procedural context ("in the middle of refactoring X") goes stale once X is done.
+Declarative memories don't have this problem.
+- **Redundancy**.
+The agent already calls `remember` during the session for anything it considers important.
+The recap mostly captures transient procedural state.

+If cross-session recall becomes valuable (recalling what happened N sessions ago, not just the previous one), revisit this.
+Possible approaches: store chunk summaries individually with a `[session N]` tag, or use `store.save()` directly with no merge loop.

 ## Resolved questions

 - **Token budget**: 1000 tokens default, configurable via `--budget`.